bfollek/aoc_20_rb/README.md

 # aoc_20_rb

-Advent of Code 2020 in ruby, with an occasional serving of [sorbet](https://sorbet.org/)
+Advent of Code 2020 in ruby, with a couple of servings of [sorbet](https://sorbet.org/)

 ## Running Tests